equitable-equations/fqar/paper/joss.md

 # Summary

-Floristic Quality Assessment (FQA) is a standardized method for assessing the ecological value of a natural area based on the plant species found there (ref).
-Each species considered native to the region is assigned a *coefficient of conservatism*, C, on a scale of 0-10 by experts in local flora, with larger values corresponding to species that tend to be found in undegraded sites.
+Floristic Quality Assessment (FQA) is a standardized method for assessing the ecological value of a natural area based on the plant species found there [@spyreas2015users].
+Each species considered native to the region is assigned a *coefficient of conservatism*, C, on a scale of 0-10 by experts in local flora (see for instance refs), with larger values corresponding to species that tend to be found in undegraded sites.
 A site inventory is conducted, and the average of the C-values found there is computed.
-This *mean-C value* is frequently used by land managers and other agents to quantify an area's state of conservancy (ref).
+This *mean-C value*, sometimes weighted by the total number of plant species identified, is frequently used by land managers and other agents to quantify an area's state of conservancy (ref).

-Although floristic quality assessment dates back to the 1994 publication of (ref), its use has expanded significantly in recent years, in large part due to the central data repository [universalfqa.org](https://universalfqa.org/) (ref), where practitioners can easily upload site inventories, select an appropriate species database, and receive numeric assessments in .csv format.
-As of September, 2022, there were over xxx public assessments from more than 70 databases accessible via the site, covering much of the continental United States and parts of Canada.
+Although floristic quality assessment dates back to the late 1970s [wilhelm1977], its use has expanded significantly in recent years, in large part due to the central data repository [universalfqa.org](https://universalfqa.org/) [freyman2016universal], where practitioners can easily upload site inventories, select an appropriate species database, and receive numeric assessments in .csv format.
+As of September, 2022, the site provided access to over xxx public assessments from more than 70 databases, covering much of the continental United States and parts of Canada.

 The `fqar` packages provides tools for downloading and extracting species inventories and assessment-level statistics from downloaded reports, both individually and in batches.